RNG: Flat Datacenter Networks at Scale: Introduction

 \parab{3.
 Performance predictability} Prior work on benchmarking expanders focus on concrete topologies with fixed parameters.
 It is unclear how a fabric might perform for other parameters, which makes it difficult for operators to design topologies that meet specific performance targets.
 They would need to search the combinatorial parameter space using simulations, which is infeasible for large networks.
 In contrast, fat tree designs can be automatically generated based on performance targets~\cite{fat-tree2008,condor2015,taming2011}.

 We solve these challenges and deploy (to our knowledge) the first production datacenter fabrics based on expanders.
-Our design, called \sysname{}, connects routers as a random graph, a type of expander.
-Our new routing algorithm called {\em Spraypoint} is purpose-built for random expander graphs and permits a fully distributed implementation on commodity hardware.
-It finds a large number---close to the node degree---of edge disjoint paths between each endpoint pair and these paths minimally overlap across different pairs.
+Our design, called \sysname{}, connects routers using a mix of randomized and deterministic cabling segments.
+This construction yields quasi-random graphs that mimic the statistical properties of truly random graphs~\cite{ChGrWi89}.
+Our routing algorithm called {\em Spraypoint} is purpose-built for random graphs and permits a fully distributed implementation on commodity hardware.
+It finds a large number---close to the node degree---of edge disjoint paths between endpoint pairs and these paths minimally overlap across different pairs.
 These properties lead to capacity fungibility and high throughput.

 We develop a cabling approach based on a new passive optical device called a {\em ShuffleBox} that mixes connections between routers internally.
 We place shuffle ShuffleBoxes at a small number of planned locations in the datacenter.
 This allows the number of physically-connected location pairs, a key driver of cabling complexity, to match that of fat trees.